UniTN-Mechatronics/arduino-encoder-board/README.md

 **CONFIGURATION:**

- to set: number of encoders, resolution, slave's address and pins; the program helps the user doing the setting process on the serial monitor.
+ to set: number of encoders, resolution, address and pins of the Slave; the program helps the user doing the setting process on the serial monitor.

-Firstly, to access to this mode, the **MODE_PIN** has to be low.
+1. to access to this mode, the **MODE_PIN** has to be low.

 ``` c++
 if (digitalRead(MODE_PIN) == LOW) {